 How to stop overeating?

+The majority of people tend to overeat when they have to wait too long for their meals.
+Some people eat as they are stressed and find comfort in food, while others get accustomed to snacking all day.
 Fortunately, some modifications in your diet and lifestyle along with the help of professionals can help you in dealing with overeating disorder.
 It will also help you improve your overall health and wellbeing.

 Here are our top five tips to avoid overeating

 Including fibrous and protein-rich foods in your diet will surely help in preventing overeating.
 These foods will make you feel full for a longer duration.
 Increasing your protein and fiber intake in your diet will reduce your cravings, appetite, and overall food intake.
 Our digestive tract processes fiber very slowly, thus making you full for a longer duration.
 Similarly, including protein-rich foods in your diet tends to suppress your hunger by lowering your hunger-stimulating hormone.

 Some examples of healthy sources of protein and fiber-rich food are: